alexkreidler/semanticweb/packages/loqu/README.md

 _How do we deal with some JSON-LD and a link to a data node IRI that needs to be included in the object_

+### Comparison to existing projects

+Several groups have already tried versions of this.
+There's:

+-   LDFlex
+-   Ontola
+-   and a bunch of old ones that don't use much JS/are for dead frameworks

+Main differences:

+-   You don't need to await every property or some values
+-   It's just a JSON object
+-   YOu get to specify the schema your code is aware of

 ### Builtin/Generic Web Components

 JSON-LD frames provide a great way to format data that we know a little about ahead of time.
 However, when we're trying to render a fully generic Linked Data browser that has no inherent knowledge of the data, we need another option.